 Groups from outside Vancouver Island may book a self-guided visit (no tour guide).
 All group bookings are subject to change or cancellation depending on provincial health orders.

 The majority of our individual and group visitors enjoy a self-guided exploration of our property, but guided tours are available for those wishing to see the gardens through the eyes of an expert.
 Tours are led by volunteers from the Victoria Master Gardener Association and cover the highlights of The Gardens at HCP, the history of the Horticulture Centre of the Pacific, practical advice for gardeners in similar climates, upcoming events, and more.

 The cost is $25 per tour guide plus $6 discounted admission per participant (regular admission is $12 for adults or $9 for seniors and students).
 There is no admission charge for the group leader or bus driver.
-Each guide can take up to 10 people, or a hard maximum of 12 if needed.
+Each guide can take up to 6 people.

-Guided tours must be requested a minimum of two weeks in advance in order for us to schedule our volunteer tour guides.
-To schedule a guided tour, please use the contact form below or email [email protected] with the following information:
+Guided tours must be requested a minimum of 2 weeks in advance (preferably 4-6 weeks) in order for us to schedule our volunteer tour guides.
+To schedule a guided tour, please email [email protected] with the following information:

 – Date of visit and desired timeline

 – Number of participants and desired number of guides (1 guide per 6 participants)

 – Any particular areas of interest (i.e. seasonal blooms, drought tolerant gardens, deer-resistant plants, container gardening, etc.)

 – Level of plant/gardening knowledge in the group (i.e. beginner, experienced, expert)

 – Where tour participants are from, so that guides can use appropriate plant names